Human rights in Saudi Arabia: International conventions

 The Kingdom of Saudi Arabia ratified the International Convention against Torture in October 1997 according to the Office of the UN High Commissioner for Human Rights.
 The Human rights of Saudi Arabia are specified in article 26 of the Basic Law of Saudi Arabia.
 Recently created human rights organizations include Human Rights First Society (2002), Association for the Protection and Defense of Women's Rights in Saudi Arabia (2007), Saudi Civil and Political Rights Association (2009) and the government-associated National Society for Human Rights (2004).
 In 2008, the Shura Council ratified the Arab Charter on Human Rights.
 In 2011, the Specialized Criminal Court was used to charge and sentence human rights activists.
-On 15 June 2020, UN Secretary-General António Guterres removed the Saudi-led coalition from his latest "list of shame" despite continued grave violations against children in Yemen.

-Saudi Arabia lost its bid to win a seat at the UN Human Rights Council – a 47-seat body that claims to protect and promote human rights on the world scale.
-The country only received 90 votes in support of its bid.
-Analysts named the murder of Jamal Khashoggi and detention of women's rights activists and claimed that the country's global image as a violator of human rights resulted in its failure to secure votes for the bid.

-On 15 June 2021, Saudi Arabia executed Mustafa al-Darwish, who was arrested in May 2015 on charges related to an anti-government protest when he was a teenager.
-Amnesty International called the trial "deeply flawed" as the kingdom had announced last year to end death penalty for people under 18 years of age.
-Yet Saudi executed Darwish for an alleged crime when he was 17.